JoshMK/nextjs-template/README.md

 # nextjs-template

-template for React/NextJS Projects using CSS Modules and a NodeJS Backend
+Template for React Projects using the following:

+- NextJS for SSR of frontend components
+- CSS Modules instead of styled jsx
+- Strapi Backend

+## Strapi Default Credentials (change these outside of dev I beg you)

+- username: admin
+- pass: password